 import thisin Python to learn more.

-dir() function returns list of names defined by an object.
+dir() function returns the list of names defined by an object.

 If the object is a module, this list includes functions, classes and variables, defined inside that module.

 This function can accept arguments.
-If the argument is the name of the module, function returns list of names from that specified module.
-If there is no argument, function returns list of names from the current module.
+If the argument is the name of a module, the function returns the list of names from that specified module.
+If there is no argument, the function returns the list of names from the current module.

 How It Works